Research Jobs at University of Miami with Visa Sponsorship

 Which visa types are commonly used for Research roles at University of Miami?

 University of Miami sponsors several visa categories for Research positions.
 H-1B is the most common pathway for long-term employment.
-J-1 exchange visitor visas are frequently used for postdoctoral researchers and visiting scientists.
+J-1 visa exchange visitor visas are frequently used for postdoctoral researchers and visiting scientists.
 F-1 OPT and CPT cover students in research roles, while TN visas apply to Canadian and Mexican nationals in qualifying research occupations.
 EB-2 and EB-3 Green Cards are available for permanent hires.

 What qualifications are expected for Research positions at University of Miami?